Supercolony-net/openbrush-contracts/docs/docs/deployment.md

 ### Call the smart contract

 Now that your contract has been deployed on the blockchain, you can interact with it.
-The default flipper smart contract has  functions — `totalSupply()` and `balanceOf()` — and you can use the Contracts UI to try them out.
+Our deployed smart contract has  functions — `totalSupply()` and `balanceOf()` — and you can use the Polkadot UI to try them out.

 To test the `balanceOf()` function: